 While you’re making your grocery list, make a rough menu for the week as well.
 Plan out the meals that you would like to make and then add the items, you don’t have to your list.
 Aim to have bigger meals that rely on fresh produce at the beginning of the week.
 That way you can use the produce before it goes bad and you will have leftovers (more on those later!) for lunches.
 Make dinners that rely more on pantry staples, like soup or pasta, later in the week.
 Just taking a few extra minutes on your list by making a menu can save you money and help you use your food wisely.

 Leftovers are going to be your food budget/waste best friend.
 Instead of buying more food for lunches throughout your week, plan to make your first few dinners a little larger and use the leftovers as your lunch.
 Now you’re not wasting any food, and you’ve cut down your food cost by doubling up on a meal.
 Don’t worry if you have more leftovers than you think you can eat.
 Just portion them out into containers and freeze them.
 Now you have a meal that you can pull out whenever you’re pressed for time or totally out of food!
 Speaking of freezers…

 3. Let Your Freezer Be Your Best Friend

 Many times the freezer gets forgotten.
 Most people just use it to keep their frozen treats cold and leave it at that.
-The freezer is an AWESOME tool when it comes to saving money and cutting down on food waste.
+A freezer is an AWESOME tool when it comes to saving money and cutting down on food waste.
 If you’re super busy, and weeknight meals need to happen in a flash, spend a day making dinners for the week and throw them in the freezer.
-You can pretty much freeze anything, and it really makes a difference in your food budget.
+You can pretty much freeze anything, and it makes a difference in your food budget.